LREN-CHUV/portal-backend/README.md

 ## TODO

+* Fix bugs;
 * Externalize configuration (DB parameters, security enabled/disabled, ...);
-* Sync backend with hand written Swagger specs (see Maintenance section below);
+* Decide if an update on a model should affect the articles including it;
+* Add author's view if needed;
+* Implement delete methods if  needed;
 * Implement logout;
-* Add some details to the group and variable models like descriptions;
+* Add introduction page;
-* Update frontend (add introduction page, hide header/footer when not logged in, remove mock authors, real stats like users count);
+* Update front-end behavior when not logged in;
-* Fix bugs;
+* Clean code (both back-end front-end);
+* Sync with original Swagger description;
-* Add SoapUI tests.
+* Implement SoapUI tests;
+* Make user tests with multiple users.

+## BUGS

+* Copy a model;
+* When updating an article from the 'recent articles' list, bug with 'publish' state;
+* When updating a model the SVG is not updated (SVG updates when opening article editor);
+* Dynamic stats (users, articles, ...);
+* In the profile view, we shouldn't see the '+' between firstname and lastname;
+* In the profile view links to own articles and so on, are not implemented;
+* Export PDF;

 ### Maintenance